anushadudella/studymatch/README.md

 The core Python code in this repository was generated and refined by Google's Gemini large language model (LLM) in response to a user request for a student matching system.

 > Gemini.
-(2025, December). *StudyMatch: Intelligent Peer Matching System* [Computer software].
-Google.
+(2025, December). *StudyMatch: Intelligent Peer Matching System* Google.

 ### Library Citation

 The project relies solely on standard, built-in Python modules.
+We also referenced our course textbook: Data Structures and Algorithms in Python for concepts on Heaps and Hash Maps.

   * **`csv`**: Used for reading and parsing student data from the `students.csv` file.
   * **`heapq`**: Essential for implementing the Max-Heap data structure to prioritize and retrieve the best match efficiently.